keefo/NeewerLite/README.md

 # TO DO LIST

-If you find a way to achive these features, feel free to create a pull request.
+If you find a way to implement these features, feel free to create a pull request.

 1. Add brightness control
 2. Add RGB color control